 One of the most iconic parts of this fabulous arcade, that is considered one of the top tourist attractions in Milan, is its remarkable dome that is 48 meters above the ground.
 You can visit this masterpiece of architecture, made of iron and glass to feel its beauty, as well as spend some time in the several cafés and restaurants located in it.

 Locals usually plan their meetings for lunch or dinner in one of the elegant cafés of Galleria Vittorio Emanuele II, or window shop in its luxury shops.
 That is the best idea for a tourist as well.

-It is a fabulous masterpiece of Romanesque style of architecture.
+It is a fabulous masterpiece of the Romanesque style of architecture.
 While the façade is simply magnificent, you can pay a visit to the interiors to see how impressive this brilliant church is, with its numerous relics and carvings.
-Make sure you have an eye down on the ground, so that you will not miss the extraordinarily beautiful mosaics all over the church.
+Make sure you have an eye down on the ground so that you will not miss the extraordinarily beautiful mosaics all over the church.

 The high altar and its casing, which is called Paliotta, is a remarkable attraction that you absolutely should see.